 While this does not mean the credit bureaus now make sure your reports are accurate, it does give you recourse when the credit bureaus unfairly report your credit history.
 You also have a right to a free yearly copy of your credit reports.

 Additionally, the FCRA allows you to opt-out of being included on marketing lists sold by the credit reporting agencies.
 You can do so by calling 1-888-5-OPT OUT or visiting www.optoutprescreen.com.
 Unfortunately, the FCRA did not eradicate all the problems of the credit reporting system.
 The credit bureaus are still enormous corporations with enormous power.

-When you know the true persona of the credit bureaus, you can then see why you are granted access to your credit reports, why you have the right to repair your credit, and why it can be beneficial to have a credit repair expert working on your side.
+When you know the true persona of the credit bureaus, you can then see why you are granted access to your credit reports.
+You can also see why you have the right to repair your credit and why it can be beneficial to have a credit repair expert working on your side.
 Take the time to learn about the FCRA and the FDCPA and any other laws that govern over credit bureaus, creditors, and collection agencies.

 Getting help with filing a dispute

 Need Credit Repair Help?

 Lexington Law Firm removed over 9 million negative items from their client's credit reports in 2016.

 Call for a Free Consultation

 While the FCRA has certainly made the dispute process better regulated, it can still take a lot of time and effort to get a negative item removed from your report.
 That’s because oftentimes, you not only need to work with the credit reporting agencies, but you also have to get agreement from the actual creditor.